www-splitcells-net/net.splitcells.network/projects/net.splitcells.project/src/main/md/net/splitcells/project/repo/repos.process.md

 ```
 repos.process --command='grm repos find local $(pwd) --format yaml' > ../config.yml
 ```

+GRM with some wrapper scripts, to establish and standardize tasks, could be considered a replacement for repo process.
 ## Javascript Project Meta
 The [Javascript project meta](https://github.com/mateodelnorte/meta) seems to be a similar tool.